Galaxy Entertainment says 2011 net profit triples

-HONG KONG, March 15 (Reuters) - Casino operator Galaxy Entertainment Group Ltd said on Thursday that 2011 net profit rose more than three times, lagging forecasts, after it opened the only new casino resort in Macau, the world’s biggest gambling hub, last year.
+HONG KONG (Reuters) - Casino operator Galaxy Entertainment Group Ltd (0027.HK) said on Thursday that 2011 net profit rose more than three times, lagging forecasts, after it opened the only new casino resort in Macau, the world’s biggest gambling hub, last year.

 Galaxy, about 13 percent owned by European private equity firm Permira, reported a full-year net profit of HK$3.0 billion, compared with a forecast of HK$3.3 billion from Thomson Starmine.